coduinix/practical-security/md/processes.md

 vvv

 ### Identity & monitor
-* Identify & monitor critical parts of codebase, e.g.
+* Identify critical parts of codebase
+* Monitor
+* Notify

+Note:
+* Critical parts like:
   * Authentication filters
   * Authorization filters
+* Preferably automated

 vvv

-### Prefer notify over blocking
+### Notify vs block
 * No manual security approval for every change
 * Notify if interesting things happen
-  * Authentication/Authorization comp
-  * New use of encryption or hashing
 * Trigger for discussion

 Note:
 * Typical reaction should be to trigger discussion
 * Only block when obviously dangerous
+* Interesting things:
+  * Authentication/Authorization comp
+  * New use of encryption or hashing